 Level 1 chargers run on household 120-volt AC current and are the slowest, offering less than 5 kW – you’d need all day or more to fully charge up an empty electric car.

 Level 2 chargers run on 240-volt AC current.
-They can charge an electric car with 7 to over 20 kW capacity – meaning a full charge might take a few hours.
+They can charge an EV with 7 to over 20 kW capacity – meaning a full charge might take a few hours.
 They are perfect for home charging.

 Level 3 chargers run on DC current.
 They are large, heavy, expensive, and found in public places.
 When you want and need a fast charge, they are perfect for use on a long trip.
 DC current means a direct pipe into your electric car’s battery.
 That pipe can be as “skinny” as 50 kW, or as wide as 350 kW.

 The kW rating of the charger will give you a rough approximation of how quickly your vehicle’s battery can be charged.
 If your car has a 100-kWh battery and is on a 50-kW charger, it will take roughly two hours to fully charge; that same battery connected to a 100-kW charger would only require roughly one hour for the same result; on a 200-kW charger half an hour, and so on.

 Why do we say “roughly?”
 Most Level 3 chargers will not deliver their full speed until they’ve been connected for a few minutes and other conditions may affect performance as well.
 Level 3 chargers will also slow down their charging once your battery reaches 80 percent or so to prevent over-charging.